All Episodes

 You want to see the block that was missed.

-You want to see the great hands.
+You want to see the great hands and your perspective in the arena.

 It was built in a time where stadiums built today are just much better.